Media and Communication Industries MA

 How you'll learn

 You'll be taught by a range of staff, some of whom are practitioners and/or published researchers in the area they teach.
-The assessments focus on a mix of research and practical skills some of which are presented as 'live or simulated briefs' as well as applied or academic research projects.
-This ensures that the practice-led and research-informed teaching is relevant to industry and the world of work as well as the pursuit of advanced PG study (MPhil, PhD) and research careers.
+The assessments focus on a mix of research and practical skills, some of which are presented as 'live or simulated briefs' as well as applied or academic research projects.
+This ensures that the practice-led and research-informed teaching is relevant to industry and the world of work as well as the pursuit of advanced postgraduate study (MPhil, PhD) and research careers.

 Our staff are well placed to take advantage of a range of professional and research networks, and industry contacts.
 Each module is designed with practical components and a reflective component, with the intention that students develop an ability to comment critically on and justify their creative process.